diegozea/ROC.jl/README.md

 is `L` or `Union{L,Missing}` for some type `L<:Any`.
 The `labels` vector must take exactly two non-`missing` values.

-`distances` defines whether the `scores` values are distance-scored i.e. a higher score value means a worse match.
+`distances` defines whether the `scores` values are distance-scored, i.e. a higher score value means a worse match.
 The default is `false` indicating the more typical opposite case where a higher score value means a better match

 ```julia
 roc(scores::AbstractVector{R}, labels::BitVector{Bool}; distances::Bool=false)